Who May Borrow Library Materials?

 There is a two day grace period after which fines will start accruing at a rate of 25¢ per book per day to a maximum fine of $25.00 per book.

-Graduate student privileges include a loan period of 2 weeks with an automatic extension of two additional weeks.
-Books may be renewed for a 2 week period after the initial loan period.
+Books may be renewed for a 2-week period after the initial loan period.

 All material is subject to recall after a patron has had the book 14 days.
-Library patrons who do not return recalled materials promptly will be assessed a fine of $1.00 per day per book to a maximum fine of $25.00.
+Overdue recalled materials promptly accrues a fine of $1.00 per day per book to a maximum fine of $25.00.

 - Undergraduate students: 25 books